-Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.10.1, the results of such participation shall be Disqualified and the period of Ineligibility which was originally imposed shall start over again as of the date of the violation.
-The new period of Ineligibility may be reduced under Article 10.5.2 if the Athlete or other Person establishes he or she bears No Significant Fault or Negligence for violating the prohibition against participation.
-The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether a reduction under Article 10.5.2 is appropriate, shall be made by the FIE.
+10.10.2 Violation of the Prohibition of Participation during Ineligibility period of Ineligibility may be reduced under Article 10.5.2 if the Fencer or other Person establishes he or she bears No Significant Fault or Negligence for violating the prohibition against participation.
+The determination of whether a Fencer or other Person has violated the prohibition against participation, and whether a reduction under Article 10.5.2 is appropriate, shall be made by the FIE or its National Federations.